falcosecurity/falco-website/content/en/docs/alerts/channels.md

 * `priority`: the priority of the rule that generated the alert.
 * `output`: the formatted output string for the alert.
 * `hostname`: the name of the host running Falco (can be the hostname inside the container).
-* `tags`: the list of tags associated to the rule.
+* `tags`: the list of tags associated with the rule.
 * `output_fields`: for each templated value in the output expression, the value of that field from the event that triggered the alert.

 Here's an example: